Simple Ways to Deal with OverwhelmSep 13, 2021

 But I want to push back against that just a little bit here.
 Do YOU have to do all these things?
 Because whether you want to admit it or not, you have 24 hours in a day, 60 minutes an hour, 10,800 minutes in a week.
 You probably can't do everything you want to do.
 So what do you do now?

 Well, you need to relieve the pressure.
 For Christmas, a couple of years ago, I bought my wife an InstantPot (she says it's the best gift I've ever given her!).
-If you are familiar with an InstantPot, it allows things to cook really fast under high pressure.
+If you are familiar with an InstantPot, it allows things to cook fast under high pressure.
 But when it's done cooking, it has to relieve the pressure.
-You can't go take the top off and eat.
-You have to relieve the pressure.
+You can't go take the top off and eat, and you have to relieve the pressure.

 It would help if you relieved the pressure of your overwhelm because it's building and building and building and building.
 And what happens is when you turn irritable, when you do violent outbursts, when you get angry, when you get aggressive, that's your body trying to release the pressure.

 So name this feeling.
 Identify it.
-Then I want you to figure out a plan not to have to deal with this overwhelm as much as you have been.
+Then I want you to figure out a plan not to deal with this overwhelm as much as you have been.

-The Digital Productivity Coaching Membership Program meets once a month.
-It's a training call followed by a live Q&A session.
-Plus, you get access to the current months' call and the previous two months in the membership area.
+The Productive Life Membership Program meets once a month and includes a live training call followed by a live Q&A session.
+Plus, you get access to the current months' call, the previous two months' calls, and other goodies in the membership area.